SedemDoku/Bookit/COMPREHENSIVE_DOCUMENTATION.md

 ### File System Security

 1. **Upload Directory:**
-   - Not directly web-accessible
+  - Not used in current state (URL-only media)
-   - All access through `api/media.php`
+  - No server file access
-   - Proper file permissions
+  - File permission guidance not applicable

 2. **Filename Security:**
    - User ID prefix prevents access to other users' files